Applying the guidance

-The practical guidance on implementing public health measure provides the basis for settings to reopen safely.
-However, these measures will change the way that providers deliver services.
-When planning the implementation of these measures, providers will have to consider how this will affect their operating model.
-This will be different from provider to provider, and from setting to setting, and a single guidance document could not cover the range of possible settings and delivery models across Scotland.
-Therefore, this guidance provides a framework of principles for considering the impact on provision in key areas.
+The practical guidance on implementing public health measure provides the basis for settings to operate safely.
+These measures will change the way that providers deliver services.
+When implementing these measures, providers will have to consider how this will affect their operating model.
+This will differ from provider to provider, and from setting to setting, and a single guidance document could not cover the range of possible settings and delivery models across Scotland.

 Key principles to consider in assessing capacity impact are discussed below.

 The physical capacity of the setting may be affected by public health measures, including limiting children’s interactions, ensure physical distancing for adults, and enhanced hygiene practices.
 Providers should review the layout of settings and consider how many children can be accommodated safely at any one time while meeting these requirements.
 This may be below the normal Care Inspectorate registered capacity of the setting based on current floor space requirements.

 The staffing requirements may be affected by public health measures.
 Staff may also need to clean play equipment etc. on a more regular basis as well as monitoring and supporting children’s hygiene practices.
 Potential absence and reduced staff availability due to, for example self-isolation, may also affect a setting’s capacity to deliver services.
 Consideration should be given to the impact on vulnerable staff as discussed above.

 Providers should review staffing models and consider how many children can be safely accommodated throughout the day.

 Settings across the country operate a range of models, including term time only or all year models, and longer or shorter days.
 Providers may wish to consider what hours of opening are required to meet the needs of parents while responding to public health measures, and to offset reduced physical or staffed capacity.

 If appropriate and deliverable, extending the opening hours of a setting each day or across more weeks of the year may offer more capacity to enable more children to attend.